avaneev/r8brain-free-src/README.md

     #define R8B_IPP 1

-If a larger initial processing delay and a very minor sample timing error are not an issue, for the most efficiency you can define these macros at the beginning of the `r8bconf.h` file, or during compilation:
+If a larger initial processing delay and a very minor sample-timing error are not an issue, for the most efficiency you can define these macros at the beginning of the `r8bconf.h` file, or during compilation: